dervalp/cosyJS/README.md

 By using node.js we are able to run the same code client and server side.
 Cosy tries to take this to its advantage and allows you to share lots of code between them.

-A component needs 1 things in order to work, a javascript definition or a template.
+A component needs 1 thing in order to work, a javascript definition or a template.

 **The definition**